geopan/geopan.github.io/_posts/2015-08-05-map-tile-server-mongodb-express-mapnik.md

 We will create a simple map portal using leaflet for testing this 3 formats.

-The magic of this is that all the code will be written in Javascript :).
+The magic of this is that all the code will be written in Javascript (exept the xml of the mapnik stylesheet).